browserengineering/book/book/accessibility.md

 =======

-This chapter introduces accessibility---features to ensure *all* users can access and interact with websites---then shows how to solve several of the most common accessibility problems in browsers.
+This chapter introduces accessibility---features to ensure *all* users can access and interact with websites---and shows how to solve several of the most common accessibility problems in browsers.
 The key takeaways are:

-- The semantic and declarative nature of HTML makes accessibility features natural extensions.
+- The semantic and declarative nature of HTML makes accessibility features natural extensions
-- Accessibility features often serve multiple needs, and almost everyone benefits from these features in one way or another.
+- Accessibility features often serve multiple needs, and almost everyone benefits from these features in one way or another
-- The accessibility tree is similar to the display list and drives the browser's interaction with screen readers and other assistive technologies.
+- The accessibility tree is similar to the display list and drives the browser's interaction with screen readers and other assistive technologies
-- New features like dark mode, keyboard navigation, and outlines need to be customizable by web page authors to be maximally usable.
+- New features like dark mode, keyboard navigation, and outlines need to be customizable by web page authors to be maximally usable

 Outline
 =======